Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 Tawantinsuyu, “the four parts together,” was the largest empire ever built in the Americas — some two million square kilometres along the spine of the Andes, across what is now six countries.
 It ran without the wheel, without money, and without writing, held together instead by a 40,000-kilometre road network and a system of knotted cords for keeping records.
-In under a century it had grown from a single valley around Cusco into a superstate.
+Under the emperor Pachacuti, in under a century it had grown from a single valley around Cusco into a superstate.

 It came apart in a single year, against fewer than 200 men.
 Francisco Pizarro arrived to find the empire already weakened by a civil war between two royal brothers, Atahualpa and Huáscar, and by smallpox — which had raced down from Mesoamerica ahead of the Spanish and killed the previous emperor.
 At Cajamarca in 1532, Pizarro’s ~168 soldiers ambushed and captured Atahualpa.
 The emperor filled a room with gold and two with silver for his ransom; the Spanish took it and executed him anyway, in 1533.
 The road network outlasted the empire by centuries.